November 5, 2021 - March 13, 2022

 Spread the love!
 If you like what you are seeing, share it on social networks and let others know about The Paul McCartney Project.

 “The Beatles – Get Back” documentary directed by Peter Jackson was supposed to be released on September 4, 2020.
-Due to the 2020 coronavirus pandemic, the release had been pushed back by one year, on August 27, 2021.
+Due to the 2020 coronavirus pandemic, it was announced in June 2020 that the release had been pushed back by one year, on August 27, 2021.

-On September 16, 2020, almost one year before its release, “The Beatles: Get Back” book which would serve as a companion to the documentary was announced and made available for pre-order.
+On September 16, 2020, almost one year before its release, “The Beatles: Get Back” book, which would serve as a companion to the documentary, was announced and made available for pre-order.
+The announced released date was August 31, 2021 to “Coincide with the Release of Peter Jackson’s “THE BEATLES: GET BACK” Feature Documentary Film“.

 Press release, from TheBeatles.com, September 16, 2020: